faithfm/webhosting-scripts/README.md

 wh bup-install                    # install restic + resticprofile wh bup-selfupdate                 # perform a self-update of restic + resticprofile
 ```

+Many of these  web-hosting scripts are focused on deploying code updates to websites:

+> NOTE 1: For more details regarding code deployments see:  [README - deployment (checkout, composer, fpm-reload).md](<README - deployment (checkout, composer, fpm-reload).md>)

+> NOTE 2: How to deploy a containerised Express / Apollo GraphQL server site see: [docker project deployment HOWTO.md](<docker/docker project deployment HOWTO.md>)

 Bash completion is also included - ie type: